-Having your own bank account into the negative and then not being able to pay it back is nothing an individual should have to go through.
-With increasing fees from Non Sufficient Funds charges, it can be hard to pay the money back.
+Having your checking account straight into the negative and then not being able to pay it back is nothing somebody should have to experience.
+Due to stacking fees from NSF fees, it could be difficult to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank offers you a new bank account such as this, they know that you have had some problems in the past with other banks.
+When a bank offers you a new account similar to this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've monetary issues with some other banking institutions, they put your name on a list called chexsystems.
+When you have personal problems with different financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes the banks may simply take off a couple capabilities to help ensure your bank account does not get into the negative again.
-When you get a new start with a checking account, make certain you watch it very closely.
+You can aquire a second chance checking account, and sometimes banks will just take off a few capabilities to help ensure your account does not get into the negative once again.
+Once you get a new start with a second chance checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-So to make things easier and never get into the negative with your new bank account, you need to monitor all charges and write them down.
+So to make things easier and not enter the negative with your bank account, you need to monitor all charges and write them down.
 When you write a check, you make sure you keep a record of it.
 Some people do not cash checks for weeks, and sometimes it can be easy to forget you wrote a 500 dollar check and that person didn't cash it yet.
 Then you end up thinking you have an extra 500 dollars in your account and you buy a few things.

-Next thing you know, the man or women eventually cashed your check and you now have 4 charges that put your bank account in the negative.
-That would be 4 NSF charges.
-So with your second chance bank account, you should make sure you retain an eagle eye on all charges.
-You will not only develop confidence together with your new bank, but you will get better at managing your money.
+Next thing you know, the man or women ultimately cashed the check so you will have 4 fees that put your bank account in the negative.
+That could be 4 NSF fees.
+So together with your second chance checking account, you need to be sure to retain an eagle eye on all expenditures.
+You won't just develop confidence together with your new bank, but you can get better at handling your hard earned money.